 In agentic RS, memory is transformed into a semantic format, enabling LLMs to perform complex reasoning and use tools with natural language as the substrate~\cite{zhao2024let}.
 For an agent to be more than a stateless function, it must utilize this persistent memory to retain and evolve its user understanding through ongoing interactions~\cite{xi2025rise, park2023generative}.
 The evolution of memory mechanisms in this context can be delineated into three key milestones: (1) \textit{No explicit memory}, relying solely on the LLM's inherent knowledge~\cite{liu2023chatgpt, lyu2024llm}; (2) \textit{Static memory}, characterized by retrieving context from fixed storage~\cite{xu2025iagent, gao2023chat}; and recently (3) \textit{Dynamic, self-reflective memory}, where agents iteratively update their understanding over time~\cite{tang2025interactive,zhang2024agentcf}.

 However, these approaches predominantly represent \textit{non-collaborative} paradigms.
-As illustrated in Figure \ref{fig:memory_comparison_a}, current agents typically reflect only on their siloed history with a user ($M_u$) or item ($M_i$)~\cite{xu2025iagent, zhang2024agentcf}.
-This isolates them from the most potent signal in recommender systems, i.e., global collaboration.
-The high-order connectivity of the broader user-item graph, essential for capturing community trends and serendipitous discoveries, remains largely untapped by existing agentic frameworks~\cite{wang2019neural, he2020lightgcn}.
+As illustrated in Figure \ref{fig:memory_comparison_a}, current agents typically reflect only on their siloed memories, such as a user's memory ($M_u$) containing a textual narrative of their past interactions, or an item's memory ($M_i$) initialized by its static semantic description~\cite{xu2025iagent, zhang2024agentcf}.
+This strictly local scope isolates them from the most potent signal in recommender systems: collaborative relationships.
+By ignoring the broader user-item graph, these agents fail to transfer interaction signals from warm to cold items through co-engagements, or to leverage the shared preferences of peer users to uncover hidden interests~\cite{wang2019neural, he2020lightgcn}.